Our mission is to change the way we support the next generation.

-At Big Change, we invest in big ideas that help young people to thrive in life, not just exams.
+As a social impact accelerator, we back big ideas that help young people to thrive in life not just in exams.

 We are constantly learning from our projects and community, so we can uncover the insights that will lead our team and our peers to create big change, together.

 Recognising that change doesn’t happen by doing more of the same, there are two key things that we do differently…

 We back powerful ideas at an early stage of their development, allowing them to learn, grow and prove their impact.
 This enables them to attract further funding and scale their work.
 We work closely with our partners to develop and implement their plans recognising that early stage ideas often need flexible and tailored support.

 1. Potential for impact – we look for projects that have the potential to drive exponential rather than incremental change.
 They address a clear need or gap in the current way things are done to drive long-term, systemic change.

 2. Growing organisational capacity – we help organisations to become sustainable and capable of driving impact at scale.
 We cover operating costs and amplify investment through connections, partnerships, and profile.